Thursday, May 06, 2021

 but, and we’re still talking about the game of

-(a prime example is drawing the card, as anyone
+a prime example is drawing the card, as anyone

-time, this one from the pile marked alluringly and
+from the pile marked alluringly and expectantly

 poor tax, indeed!
-I’d hazard a hypothesis that
+I’d hazard a hypothesis that a

-a more representatively redundant pair of words
+more redundant pair of words has yet to be

 lest you think that I am speaking from somewhere